 The North Cascades, Washington

-Known as the “American Alps” for their rugged beauty and glaciated peaks, the North Cascades host the greatest concentration of glaciers in the “Lower 48.”
-Mount Baker offers some of the most spectacular mountaineering in Washington, with views of jagged, snow-covered peaks, alpine waterfalls, and mountain flora and fauna.
+Known as the “American Alps” for their rugged beauty, glaciated peaks and host the greatest concentration of glaciers in the “Lower 48.”
+Mount Baker offers some of the most spectacular mountaineering in Washington, with views of jagged, snow-covered peaks, alpine waterfalls and mountain flora and fauna.
 Our mountaineering courses operate primarily on the east side of the Cascade Range, which receives significantly less rainfall than the west side.
 Temperatures range from freezing to 80 degrees Fahrenheit.
 Early-season courses (May, June) may spend time camping on snow, while mid-summer courses tend to have more moderate temperatures.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.